bobheadxi/bobheadxi.github.io/content/_posts/2024-6-20-multi-single-tenant.md

 By the time I joined the newly formed "Cloud team" that had inherited the first "managed instances" platform, the sweeping upgrades that comprised "Cloud V2" had been built, and the migration was already underway.
 These upgrades, largely driven by the talented and knowledgeable [Michael Lin](https://github.com/michaellzc), were sorely needed: operating individual Sourcegraph instances with Kubernetes and Helm instead of docker-compose, and leveraging off-the-shelf solutions like [GCP Cloud SQL](https://cloud.google.com/sql) and Terraform Cloud to operate the prerequisite infrastructure.
 [CDKTF](https://developer.hashicorp.com/terraform/cdktf) was also adopted so that Terraform manifests could be generated using a Go program, instead of being hand-written.
 Each instance got a YAML configuration file that was used to generate Terraform with CDKTF based on the desired attributes, which all got committed to a centralised configuration repository.
 These upgrades were the pieces needed to kickstart the company's transition to [bring the Cloud platform to general availability](https://sourcegraph.com/blog/enterprise-cloud) and encourage customers to consider "managed Sourcegraph" as the preferred option to self-hosting.

+This infrastructure was managed by a CLI tool we called `mi2`, based on its predecessor `mi`, which stood for "managed instances".
+The tool was generally run by a human operator to perform operations on the fleet of instances by manipulating its infrastructure-as-code components, such as the aforementioned CDKTF and Kubernetes manifests, based on each instance's YAML specification.
+It was also used to configure "runtime" invariants such as application configuration, also based on each instance's YAML specification.

-That wasn't the end of the planned upgrades, however: defining each instance as a YAML configuration was a hint at what [Michael](https://github.com/michaellzc)'s grand vision for the "Cloud V2" platform was: to treat instances as [Kubernetes custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), and manage each instance with individual "instance specifications", just like any other native Kubernetes resource.
+"Cloud V2" wasn't the end of the planned upgrades, however: defining each instance as a YAML configuration was a hint at what [Michael](https://github.com/michaellzc)'s grand vision for the "Cloud V2" platform was: to treat instances as [Kubernetes custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), and manage each instance with individual "instance specifications", just like any other native Kubernetes resource.
 The design of the "Cloud V2" instance specifications also featured Kubernetes-like fields, such as `spec` and `status`, similar to native Kubernetes resources like [Pods](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/), for example:

 > In the Kubernetes API, Pods have both a specification and an actual status.
 The status for a Pod object consists of a set of Pod conditions.